alvinveroy/CodeCompass/docs/source-files/src_lib_types.md

 ## Overview

 The `src/lib/types.ts` module defines various TypeScript interfaces and Zod schemas used throughout the CodeCompass application.
-These types and schemas ensure data consistency and provide validation for inputs and outputs of different modules, especially for MCP (Model-Context-Protocol) tool parameters and API responses.
+These types and schemas ensure data consistency and provide validation for inputs and outputs of different modules, especially for MCP (Model-Context-Protocol) tool parameters, Qdrant data structures, and agent interactions.

 ## Zod Schemas

-Zod schemas are used for runtime validation of data structures, particularly for parameters passed to MCP tools.
+Zod schemas are used for runtime validation of data structures.

 ### `SearchCodeSchema`

--   **Purpose**: Validates parameters for the `search_code` tool.
+-   **Purpose**: Validates parameters for code search operations.
 -   **Schema**:
     ```typescript
     z.object({